WHS Career Exploration Opportunities (CEO) Program

 Students apply for the CEOs Program they are interested in and go through a selection process.
 After completing an application, obtaining two recommendations, and writing a paragraph of interest, they will interview with either a team of administrators or directly with representatives from the business.

 One student is selected per semester per business location, unless other arrangements are made.
 Our students spend a minimum of 4 hours each week during the semester learning about multiple departments and getting experiences beyond a classroom setting.
 The business site representatives give the students a performance evaluation mid-term and at the end of the semester.
 Upon completion of the program, the students present their capstone project describing their experience, sharing photos, and answering questions.

 Since the CEOs Program began in the Summer of 2017, the feedback has been remarkable!
-We started with five students at two businesses and have grown to include eight area businesses that have hosted over 20 students in two years, and are continuing to expand.
+We started with five students at two businesses and have grown to include ten area businesses, and are continuing to expand.
 Students are making network connections, learning more about career fields they are interested in, and sharing their excitement with others.
 Business leaders are seeking a partnership with us and anxious to be a part of this growing program.
-Parents and students from not only Wahoo High School, but also other area schools, are reaching out and wanting more information about this new internship experience and how they can be involved.
+Parents and students from not only Wahoo High School, but also other area schools, are reaching out and wanting more information about this internship experience and how they can be involved.

 We are very proud of the development and implementation of the Career Exploration Opportunities Program at Wahoo High School and look forward to seeing the growth in the years to come!
 If you would like to partner with us for a work-based learning experience, we would love to connect with you!